Kiwinicki/Kiwinicki.github.io/blog/2025-04-04-training-tricks.md

     \underbrace{(4+2\ \text{bytes})}_{\text{{model FP32+FP16}}} +
     \underbrace{(2\ \text{bytes})}_{\text{{activation FP16}}} + \underbrace{(4\ \text{bytes})}_{\text{{gradients FP32}}} = 12\ \text{bytes (+8 bytes for Adam)}\end{align*}
     $$

+    *memory savings will be only visible if your batch size is sufficiently large and outweight additional cost of storing copy of weights in 16-bits

 - turn on **TF32** (Tensor Float) (speed) - not all operations are supported in 16-bit mixed-precision and have to be done in FP32.
 Turning on TF32 replaces FP32 in computation (storage still in FP32) at speeds similar to FP16.
 TF32 is supported on Ampere arch and newer.
 Fun fact is that TF32 is 19-bit format but has "32" in name.